 5 Facts About Child Poverty in the DRC

 - Malnutrition: Right from birth, children in the DRC are in a food shortage.
 UNICEF has created a system to detect potential malnourishment by collecting data on child nutrition and household food security through a network of 110 sites.
-This has helped make sure that children and their families who may need assistance are identified and provided food.
+This has helped make identify children and their families who may need assistance and provide them with food.
 Additionally, Actions Against Hunger helped nearly 200,000 Congolese in 2019 alone gain food security and nutrition.

 Child poverty in the DRC is challenging to combat.
 But advancements in clean water, food and education will help pave the road to better conditions.
 The work that some are doing in the Democratic Republic of the Congo has not reached completion, but many children have benefitted from what they have accomplished so far.